R-MustafaHafeez/Symptom-based-disease-prediction/README.md

 will look like the given figure below.
 It is also available on Kaggle. https://www.kaggle.com/code/chandrug/symptoms-based-disease-prediction-accuracy-99/data?select=dataset.csv You can open the project report for more information
-# Open symptoms.py file if ipynb doesnt open on github
+# Download the project if symptoms-based-disease.ipynb file doesnt open here